hadley/adv-r/Rcpp.md

 * Finally, C++ doesn't have the `^` operator for exponentiation, it instead has the `pow` function

-Note that this function is not only much more verbose than R equivalent, it's unlikely to be much faster - the R version will be very fast because it uses vectorised primitives.
-These very quickly turn into C loops.
+Note that this function is not only much more verbose than R equivalent, it won't be much faster - the R version is already very fast because it uses vectorised primitives which very quickly turn into C loops.
 However, our C++ function does have one advantage - it will use less memory, because `pdist1` needs two vectors the same length as y (`z <- x - ys`, and `z ^ 2`)

     ys <- runif(1e5)
     all.equal(pdist1(0.5, ys), pdist2(0.5, ys))